Sexual harassment and gender-based harassment

 - physical contact

-- suggestions or demands for sexual intercourse or other kinds of sexual activity
+- suggestions of or demands for sexual intercourse or other kinds of sexual activity

 - rape or attempted rape